Sam Schmidt

 Samuel Schmidt (born August 15, 1964) is a former Indy Racing League driver and NTT IndyCar Series and Indy Lights series team owner.
 Schmidt's brief IndyCar career included a win in 1999, but an accident before the 2000 season left him a quadriplegic.
 Schmidt was a co-owner of the Arrow McLaren IndyCar team.
+Schmidt also founded Conquer Paralysis Now, a charitable organization founded in 2000 with the aim of finding a cure for paralysis.

 Racing career

 After graduating from Pepperdine University, Schmidt became a successful businessman, eventually purchasing his father's parts company in 1989 at the age of 25.
 He raced at a competitive amateur level, supported by his business income, but dreamed of someday driving in the Indianapolis 500.
 Schmidt first drove professionally in 1995 in the USAR Hooters Pro Cup Series at the age of 31, where he won Rookie of the Year honors.